JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 The requirements noted are for agent environment and are additional to those for the server listed above.

-* Git (git client version 1.6.4+ must be installed on the agent, latest version is recommended)
+* Git (git client version 1.6.4+ must be installed on the agent, the latest version is recommended)
 * Subversion (working copies in the Subversion 1.4-1.8 format are supported)
 * Perforce (a Perforce client must be installed on the TeamCity agent machine)
 * Team Foundation Server 2005-2015, 2017 are supported.